DangNguyenGit/Planning/Algorithm.md

 4. Player selects the exit button on the start screen
 5. Player Exits the Game Start Screen (and the game in general)
 6. Player loses the game (according to the way the ball algorithm mentions)
-7. Game over screen pops-up on the player's screen
+7. Game over screen pops-up on the player's screen (game over now includes player score)
 8. Player selects the retry button (or play again, same thing but different text)
 9. Game resets and returns to the start screen
 10. Player selects exit game button
 11. Player exits the game over screen (and the game in general)